Sucre The Southwest, Bolivia Travel Guide

 Your travel choices play a role in Sucre's local economy and community well-being.

-Seek and support community-run tours or homestays, especially in Maragua Crater.
+Seek and back community-run tours or homestays, especially in Maragua Crater.

-These initiatives directly benefit local families and support traditional ways of life.
+These initiatives directly benefit local families and support traditional customs.

 Community tourism generates an alternative income source, which in turn preserves local culture.